Pre-Code Hollywood: Documentary films

 Some of the images' impact belies their historical accuracy; nearly all ceremonies and public events that were filmed for newsreels in the early sound era were staged, and in some cases even reenacted.
 For instance: when FDR signed an important bill, a member of his cabinet was called away before the staged reenactment began, so the film shows him absent at the time of the signing, although he had been present.
 The newsreels of FDR were staged to hide his hobbled gait caused by polio.
 Caught between the desire to present accurate hard-hitting news stories and the need to keep an audience in the mood for the upcoming entertainment, newsreels often soft-pedaled the difficulties Americans faced during the early years of the Great Depression.
 FDR in particular received favorable treatment from Hollywood, with all five of the major studios producing pro-FDR shorts by late 1933.
 These shorts featured some of the studios' lesser contract talent extolling the virtues of FDR created government and social programs.
 Roosevelt himself was a natural before the camera.
 The newsreels were instrumental to the success of his initial campaign, and his enduring popularity while in office.
 He was described by Variety as the "Barrymore of the Capital".

 Taking advantage of 30 years of archived newsreels were filmmakers making early sound-era documentaries.
 World War I was a popular topic of these films and was the subject of numerous documentaries including The Big Drive (1933), World in Revolt (1933), This is America (1933), Hell's Holiday (1933), and the presciently titled The First World War (1934) – the most critically and commercially successful documentary of the era.

-Filmmakers also made feature-length documentaries that covered the dark recesses of the globe, including the Amazon rainforest, Native American settlements, the Pacific islands, and everywhere in between.
+Filmmakers also made feature-length documentaries that covered the dark recesses of the globe, including the Amazon rainforest, Native American settlements, the Pacific Islands, and everywhere in between.
 Taking advantage of audiences' voyeuristic impulses, aided by the allowance of nudity in tribal documentaries, the filming of lands untouched by modernity, and the presentation of locales never before filmed, these movies placated Depression era American audiences by showing them lifestyles more difficult than their own.
-Also captured were polar expeditions in films such as 90° South and With Byrd at the South Pole, and Sub-Saharan Africa in the safari films of Martin and Osa Johnson, among others.
+Also captured were polar expeditions in films such as 90° South and With Byrd at the South Pole, and sub-Saharan Africa in the safari films of Martin and Osa Johnson, among others.

 Some exploitation style documentaries purported to show actual events but were instead staged, elaborate ruses.
-The most prominent of these was Ingagi (1931), a film which claimed to show a ritual where African women were given over to gorillas as sex slaves, but instead was mostly filmed in Los Angeles using local blacks in place of natives.
+The most prominent of these was Ingagi (1931), a film that claimed to show a ritual where African women were given over to gorillas as sex slaves, but instead was mostly filmed in Los Angeles using local blacks in place of natives.
 Douglas Fairbanks mocked the phoniness of many pre-Code documentaries in his parody Around the World in 80 Minutes with Douglas Fairbanks, in one scene of which he filmed himself wrestling a stuffed tiger doll, then a tiger-skin rug.
-Opposing these films was the travelogue which was shown before features and served as a short saccharine form of cinematic tourism.
+Opposing these films was the travelogue, which was shown before features and served as a short saccharine form of cinematic tourism.